Welcome to a new series on NerdyBookGirl in which we will take a look at some of the best niches to consider placing your self-published book.

 You may be able to come up with some combination of perspective and experience, such as Stress Management For Married Bosses, that stands a chance of helping people with their own problems, and in turn generating you money.

 Before you launch full throttle into your own idea, carry out a little bit of market research.
 Make sure your perspective and idea actually are unique, and try and ascertain that people are searching for similar material on Google.
-You can find out how to do this here.
+For detailed steps, read our guide on Finding a Winning Book Idea.

 By now you know –